 Trier Weihnachtsmarkt.
 Photo: DPA

-Bundle up and get thee to your nearest public square or Platz because chances are, it has already been transformed into a winter wonderland of lights, smelling of candied nuts and mulled wine.
-Nothing raises seasonal spirits like a German Christmas market and this year as of November 27th, Christmas markets across the country have officially opened.
+Bundle up and get thee to your nearest public square or Platz because chances are, it has been transformed into a winter wonderland of lights, smelling of candied nuts and mulled wine.
+Nothing raises seasonal spirits like a German Christmas market, many which are open until late on December 24th.

 Open those doors

 Just like in America and the UK, advent calendars are hugely popular in Germany.

 Chocolate is likely to remain the most popular choice for years to come but nowadays you can get everything from cosmetics to gin advent calendars.
 Check out our alternative advent calendars gallery for ideas.

 Write to the Weihnachtsmann or the Christkind